The following is an interview that I did with Ruben Sorto, founder of BioFortune Group, Honduras

 No, it was not needed.
 But we had to prove that our product was free of polynuclear aromatic hydrocarbons.
 This is something that EFSA was very, very emphatic on us.
 We had to provide all the scientific and lab work, proving that our product was free of harmful chemicals; free of glyphosate, of other pesticides, but especially of these hydrocarbon ring aromatics like benzene.
 This has been the main hurdle to get this concentrate into the EU.

-Let me recap: in the past you worked a lot with fermentation; now you are working exclusively with vacuum evaporation.
+Let me recap: in the past you worked a lot with fermentation; now you are working mainly with vacuum evaporation.
 Did I get this right?

 Is your extract a dry one, or is it a liquid?